MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/debugging-applications/index.md

 * [Debugging with WireShark](#debugging-with-wireshark)

 ## Debugging with the IBM Mobile Browser Simulator
-You can use IBM MobileFirst Platform Foundation's Mobile Browser Simulator (MBS) to preview and debug MobileFirst applications.
+You can use IBM MobileFirst Foundation's Mobile Browser Simulator (MBS) to preview and debug MobileFirst applications.
 To use the MBS, open a **Command-line** window and run the command:

 ```bash